Instructions for Authors

-- The title page should clearly indicate the full title of an article; family name(s) and initials of each author; the official name and location (city, country) of an institution (s) in which the work was conducted; for the footer – a shortened version of the title of an article (no more than 50 characters, including spaces and punctuation); key words (no more than 6); author information; information about the source of support in the form of grants, equipment, drugs; declaration of absence of conflicts of interest; information on the number of pages, figures and tables; provision of address for correspondence (an example for a title page requirements, see on the website of the journal). (an example for a title page requirements, see on the website of the journal).
+- The title page should indicate the following: the full title of an article; family name(s) and initials of author(s); the official name and location (city, country) of an institution (s) in which the work was conducted; for the footer – a shortened version of the title of an article (no more than 50 characters, including spaces and punctuation); keywords (no more than 6); author information; information about the source of support in the form of grants, equipment, drugs; declaration of absence of conflicts of interest; information on the number of pages, figures, and tables; provision of address for correspondence (an example for a title page requirements, see on the website of the journal). (an example for a title page requirements, see on the website of the journal).

 - Conclusions should be concise and clearly formulated.
 They should encompass the answers to the questions raised in the objectives and goals of the research and highlight the novelty and practical significance of the obtained results.

 - The references list should be presented in accordance with the Vancouver style (https://www.imperial.ac.uk/media/imperial-college/administration-and-support-services/library/public/vancouver.pdf).
 Titles of journals may carry abbreviations in accordance with the Index Medicus.
-Full names and initials of each author must be listed.
-If the list of authors comprises more than six persons it is allowed to use [et al.] after enlisting the first author's surname.
+Full names and initials of all authors must be listed.
+If the list of authors comprises more than six persons, it is allowed to use [et al.] after enlisting the first author's surname.
 Russian-language references (written in the Cyrillic alphabet) must be transliterated into English (a sample can be found on the journal's web-site).
 It is customary to use the BGN transliteration style (https://translit.net/ru/bgn/) or BSI in the journal (https://translit.net/ru/bsi/).
 The list of references should be numbered consecutively according to the first time mentioned within the article, but not in alphabetical order.
-Serial numbers of references should be written within square brackets (e.g [1, 2], or [1-4], or [3, 5-8]).
-In original articles, it is preferable to cite at least 15 and at most 30 sources; in literature reviews – at most 50.
+Serial numbers of references should be written within square brackets (e.g., [1, 2], [1-4], or [3, 5-8]).
+In original articles, it is recommended to cite at least 15 and at most 30 sources; in literature reviews – at most 50.
 In articles, it is not permissible to include references to synopses, dissertations, proceedings, Teaching, and Learning guidelines.
 When referring to regulatory documents, it's essential to include them as footnotes rather than listing them as refer-ences.
 The author(s) must ensure they have cited references and primary sources accurately in their research papers. (an example of a reference list can be found on the journal's website).

-Submitting a manuscript
+Submitting a manuscript:

-- While submitting a manuscript to the editorial board of the journal the cover letter from authors must be included, providing specific information on the following (visit the journal's website to see an example for a cover letter):
+- While submitting a manuscript to the editorial board of the journal, the cover letter from the authors must be included, providing specific information on the following (visit the journal's website to see an example for a cover letter):

 - family name and initials of each author